-- 2. Fill in the fields, using the information in the table below. - 3.
+- 2. For the interface that you want to modify, select values using the information in the table below. - 3.
+To enable a configuration, click the Enabled checkbox next to the interface. - 4.
 Click Apply/Save to commit your changes.

-Field Name Description Interface Available WAN interfaces.
-Version Select the applicable Routing Interface Protocol version.
-Options are 1, 2, and Both.
+Field Name Description Interface Displays a list of available WAN interfaces.
+Complete the line item(s) associated with the interface where you wish to employ RIP.
+Version Select the version of Routing Interface Protocol you desire.
+Options are: 1, 2, and Both.
 The default is 2.
+For detailed information on RIP versions, refer to RFC 1058 and RFC 1453.
 Operation This option is set to Passive and cannot be changed.
 This mode listens only.
 It does not advertise routes.
-Enabled Click the checkbox to employ RIP on the displayed interface.